irohan98/TinyImageNet-Classifier/README.md

 # TinyImageNet-Classifier
-A simple classification assignment for an internship
+A simple assignment for an internship